 Inflammation can be easily measured with advanced testing that assesses a patient’s inflammatory state and cardiovascular risk.
 Monitoring their inflammatory status may allow you to catch the beginning, or even treat advanced stages of inflammation, in an effort to reduce their cardiovascular risk.

-Cleveland HeartLab offers unique and proprietary inflammation testing which provides additional and complementary insight into cardiovascular risk beyond cholesterol testing alone.
+Cleveland HeartLab offers unique inflammation testing which provides additional and complementary insight into cardiovascular risk beyond cholesterol testing alone.
 Our inflammation testing consists of simple blood and urine biomarkers that identify inflammatory risk across a risk spectrum.
 This additional information allows for targeted treatment to reduce risk over one’s lifetime.

 ADVANCED LIPID TESTING